Getting simple, practical guidance on addiction treatment near Lisvane is difficult....but not impossible.

-(ii) Mistaking a couple of early successful milestones for a complete and lasting recovery.
+(ii) Mistaking a couple of early successful milestones for a complete and lasting recovery from substance abuse.

 (iii) The failure to properly take into account, and prepare for, any unexpected situation which could trigger a relapse back into addiction, and without the support and backup to prevent this from happening.